aseldawy/CS167/remote-access.md

 To test that it works, on your local machine run the command `ssh cs167`.
 You should log in to your CS167 machine without a password.

-## Part VI: Use VS Code to copy files to your CS167 machine
+## Part VII: Use VS Code to copy files to your CS167 machine
 If you have Visual Studio Code, you can use it to connect to your CS167 machine and upload files there.
 You will need that to upload your compiled code and run it on the cluster.

 1. In Visual Studio Code, install the `Remote - SSH` extension from the extension menu.